kotfu/fw/README.md

 There are some handy scripts here which add additional functionality

 - duckdns - updates duckdns, a dynamic dns service
+- rc.earlyboot - patch /etc/rc to run this before the network is started

 ### fw/etc